WebWaveMaker/makefile/README.md

 # makefile
-makefile Configuration for Out Project
+makefile Configuration for Our Project